 Here is an interesting activity.
 Try typing "Marital Stability and Church Attendance" into Google.
 The results are fascinating.
 Now I get it, I am a minister.
-It’s my job to tell you to go to church.
+It’s my job to encourage you to attend church.
 And it’s my job to tell you to hold hands, say I love you, and eat your vegetables.
 But hear me out.
 Or more specifically, hear the internet out.

-If you Google that phrase and just look at some of the research, it is fascinating.
-Here are some of the ideas from the research that has been done on marital strength, satisfaction and stability.
-And that is what you want right?
-The mere fact that you are on this blog page means you have a present and vested interest in marriage, weddings and long-lasting relationships.
-If this stuff is not for you, trust me, Google can take you wherever you want to go.
+If you Google that phrase and examine some of the research, it is fascinating.
+Here are some of the ideas from the research on marital strength, satisfaction, and stability.
+And that is what you want, right?
+The mere fact that you are on this blog page means you have a present and vested interest in marriage, weddings, and long-lasting relationships.
+If this isn't for you, trust me, Google can take you wherever you want to go.

-The divorce and remarriage rates in this country are staggering and they continue to rise.
+The divorce and remarriage rates in this country are staggering, and they continue to rise.
 Researchers Stahmann & Hiebert observe that in the US, “for every hundred weddings, fifty-four are first marriages for both partners and forty-six are marriages in which at least one partner was married previously.”[1]
-This number is an incredible change from 1970, where 69% of all marriages were first marriages.
+This number represents a significant change from 1970, when 69% of all marriages were first marriages.
 In another study, researchers found that with “approximately one-fifth of all marriages are distressed at any one time and over 40% of all new marriages eventually end in divorce, the impact of failing marriages is difficult to overstate.
 With this high distress rate, the troubling flip side is that so few couples have sought help.
 Nationally, 37% of divorcing couples seek counseling, and only 19% of married couples seek help.”[2]
 Pretty bleak numbers.
-But if you are not ready to seek out help, maybe there is an easier first step.
+However, if you are not ready to seek help, perhaps there is an easier first step.

 One-fifth of all marriages are distressed at any one time!

-Divorce is such a difficult issue because it affects every facet of a person’s being.
+Divorce is such a problematic issue because it affects every facet of a person’s being.
 It is a tsunami on the complete personhood and the entire family structure.
-It affects emotions, finances, mental state, everything.
-Usually, divorce is the result of a long process.
+It involves emotions, finances, mental state, everything.
+Typically, divorce is the culmination of a lengthy process.
 Years of stress and pressure build up.
-There can be frustration, pain, jealousy, resentment, anger, pride and mind games, all of which result in fatigue, lack of focus, depression, anxiety, and can even show up in physical ailments.[3]
-It is one of the largest issues I deal with as it relates to marriage & family counseling issues.
+There can be frustration, pain, jealousy, resentment, anger, pride, and mind games, all of which result in fatigue, lack of focus, depression, anxiety, and can even show up in physical ailments.[3]
+It is one of the most significant issues I deal with as it relates to marriage & family counseling issues.
 It brings financial loss, shortens life expectancy, and damages the relationships with children and extended family.

 The studies found a connection between church attendance and marital happiness.
-Couples that pray together have the same correlation as well.
+Couples who pray together also exhibit a strong correlation.
 Each of these activities “encourages a greater focus on sustaining relationships and so increase positive behaviors in the relationship or enhance forgiveness or commitment.”[4]

 Prayer and Church Attendance have a positive impact on marital quality.

 Prayer and Church Attendance have a positive impact on marital quality.
-The studies confirm “frequency of attendance at religious services was found to be more predictive of positive couple functioning.”[5]
-So in simple language, going to church had huge positive benefits for couples.
+The studies confirm that “frequency of attendance at religious services was found to be more predictive of positive couple functioning.”[5]
+In simple terms, attending church had significant positive benefits for couples.
 When the husband is attending church, the couple is happier.
 One study even suggests that church and religious activity might have positive effects that go beyond any other positive interactions.
-This research even suggest that religious activity might have no rivals in terms of producing positive effects for couples.
+This research even indicates that religious activity might have no rivals in terms of producing positive effects for couples.
 Few activities have been proven to be better.
-Church attendance is also a barrier against other activities that lead to negative consequences for marriage such as infidelity, substance abuse, or worse.
+Church attendance is also a barrier against other activities that lead to negative consequences for marriage, such as infidelity, substance abuse, or worse.

-The studies pulled up in the Google search also suggest, “religious involvement and spirituality may be associated with ‘Sanctification’ of marriage, adding additional meaning and structure to support marital relationships.”[6]
+The studies retrieved from the Google search also suggest that “religious involvement and spirituality may be associated with ‘Sanctification’ of marriage, adding additional meaning and structure to support marital relationships.”[6]
 This means that the official nature placed on marriage at a wedding (in a church, in front of people) adds more gravitas to the commitment.
 There is something the church provides that perhaps cannot be obtained in Las Vegas or at the courthouse.
 And most importantly, “attending religious services almost certainly means that an individual hears religious teaching on marital fidelity and the general importance of marriage.”[7]

-Atkins and Kessel also look at the presence of spirituality in the marriage, specifically church attendance.[8]
+Atkins and Kessel also examine the presence of spirituality in marriage, specifically church attendance.[8]
 They suggest that attendance at religious services can predict a higher rate of fidelity.
-In their study, no other spiritual factors or disciplines (prayer, scripture reading) seemed to predict fidelity, but attendance does![9]
-So in the simplest terms, if you want a happy marriage, go to church.
+In their study, no other spiritual factors or disciplines (such as prayer and scripture reading) seemed to predict fidelity, but attendance did.[9]
+In the simplest terms, if you want a happy marriage, attend church.

 They find that “the association of religiousness with infidelity was moderated by marital happiness.”[10]
-Religious practice and happiness fed each other but religion did not guarantee faithfulness if there were other troubling factors.
-In other words, if the marriage has issues in other areas, such as conflict resolution or financial burdens, religious belief is not a guarantee or fail-safe in these marriages.
-When belief is combined with actions such as praying together or church attendance, then there are positive results with couples.
+Religious practice and happiness fed into each other, but religion did not guarantee faithfulness if other troubling factors were present.
+In other words, if a marriage has issues in different areas, such as conflict resolution or financial burdens, religious beliefs are not a guarantee or fail-safe in these marriages.
+When belief is combined with actions such as praying together or attending church, there are positive results for couples.

-The key for couples seems to be to participate in religious activities together (i.e. church attendance), not simply share beliefs.
-The simple act of church attendance together connects couples on a number of different levels.
+The key for couples seems to be participating in religious activities together (i.e., church attendance), not simply sharing beliefs.
+The simple act of attending church together connects couples on several different levels.
 Atkins and Kessel state, “First, it is a shared activity between spouses, and past research has shown that disengagement in couples is associated with affairs.”[11]
-They also found that mutual attendance carried with it an assumption of agreed values and beliefs.
+They also found that mutual attendance carried with it an assumption of agreed-upon values and beliefs.
 Also, church provides a network of relationships that “may provide support to the spouses as well as social comparison.”[12]
-The simple idea is the suggestion to attend church for the sake of marital happiness and fidelity.
+The simple idea is to suggest attending church for the sake of marital happiness and fidelity.
 It is not a belief issue at the beginning, but more about attendance that helps with marital infidelity.
 Couples do not have to believe the same things.
 They don’t even have to hold the same beliefs as the church.
-In fact, belief without attendance does not reduce infidelity.
-Church attendance leads to happier marriages, not necessarily beliefs.
+Belief without attendance does not reduce infidelity.
+Church attendance leads to happier marriages, not necessarily to the adoption of specific beliefs.

 In addition to church attendance, some researchers discussed the idea of prayer specifically,[13] even introducing prayer as a counseling tool.
 While not coming from a Christian perspective per se, the suggestion is tremendous.

 These researchers have recognized that many Americans believe in God or practice religion.
 Counseling circles should leverage this recognition and acceptance.
-Their conclusion is that the good, the potential, simply outweighs the skepticism.
-If prayer works for a couple, then you should explore it.
-Since prayer can be a viable alternative.
-The counselor often needs multiple resources, and spiritual disciplines can now be seen as helpful.
+They conclude that the good, the potential, simply outweighs the skepticism.
+If prayer works for a couple, then you should explore it since prayer can be a viable alternative.
+The counselor often requires multiple resources, and spiritual disciplines can now be viewed as beneficial.
 Prayer helps regain perspective.
 It can help counselees shift the focus from themselves back to the relationship, and it helps calm people.

 Prayer is also a powerful new conversation partner.
 Beach et al feel that “Couples can be told that if they can no longer talk to each other effectively, they might consider ‘taking a break to talk to a deity.’”
 This allows them to unburden themselves even as they honor their commitment to take a break from discussion with the partner.”[14]
 Prayer also serves as a reminder to continue certain behaviors or stop others.

-Simply put, prayer and church attendance can lead to real change or intimacy in a relationship.
+Simply put, prayer and regular church attendance can lead to genuine change and deeper intimacy in a relationship.
 If you don’t believe me, believe what you can research for yourself.
-Jump on Google and read it for yourself.
+Look it up on Google and read it for yourself.

 [1] R. F. Stahmann and W. J. Hiebert, Premarital and Remarital Counseling: The Professional's Handbook (San Francisco, CA: Jossey-Bass, 1997), 3.